Remote repository

 -

-If you already have your own projects, they will be displayed on the home page:
+If you already have your own projects, they will be displayed on the main page.:

 Select the desired project and copy it as shown earlier.

-The SSH key is generated automatically when you sign up for an Engee account.
+An SSH key is generated automatically when registering an Engee account.
 To work with other remote repositories (outside of GitLab Engee), you will have to create a key yourself.
-To work with a remote Engee repository, use the SSH link specifically.
+To work with the remote Engee repository, use an SSH link.

 Consider connecting to other people’s projects.